kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

 We now push the predictions to Kili as pre-annotations (prediction) and inference labels.

-The pre-annotations will be helpful for the labelers to label the assets.
+The pre-annotations will be helpful for the labelers to label the assets, since those pre-annotations will be displayed in the Kili interface.
+It will help them to label the assets faster.

 The inference labels will be used to evaluate the quality of the model against labelers.

+You can learn more about the different kinds of labels in the [Kili documentation](https://docs.kili-technology.com/docs/asset-lifecycle).

 ```python